 Day 3/ Tule Lake

 This would be the last stop on my photo journey in the wilds of Northern California.
 I can't say I was thrilled to be leaving the next day, not at all.
 As much as I was able to capture my goals, I wanted more, much more.
-I wanted a four-wheel drive vehicle so I could traverse the entirety of the lake perimeters and see what I could see.
+I wanted a four-wheel-drive vehicle, so I could traverse the entirety of the lake perimeters and see what I could see.
 Frankly, I just wanted to stay - out there.
 Sigh!
 But back to these marvelous creatures.
-The first thing I noticed once I turned onto the Tule Lake perimeter road (Auto Touring Roads they were called), was this massive flock of birds going airborne.
+Once I turned onto the Tule Lake perimeter road (Auto Touring Roads, they called them), the first thing I noticed was this massive flock of birds going airborne.
 They were Snow Geese and the ones in the air were but a portion of the whole flock.
-The sky was literally filled with them, but on the lake it looked as though there were thousands more.
-It didn't take much to spook them so again I shied away form going too far or getting too close.
-To be honest, my turning onto the dirt track was the catalyst for so many taking flight.
+The sky was filled with them, but it looked as though there were thousands more on the lake.
+It didn't take much to spook them, so again, I shied away from going too far or getting too close.
+My turning onto the dirt track was the catalyst for so many taking flight.
 There were also a ton of White Fronted Geese and a few Canada Geese.
 They didn't spook so easily.
-I pulled back to the entrance and rode down another part of the track where I came across some Ruddy Ducks, more White Fronted Geese and some Pelicans who'd found a patch of tasty morsels under water.
-Before I turned down that side track I saw a hawk take off.
-By the time I got the camera in play it was a ways off and flying away from me.
-It turned out to be my second only Marsh Hawk.
+I pulled back to the entrance and rode down another part of the track where I came across some Ruddy Ducks, more White Fronted Geese, and some Pelicans who'd found a patch of tasty morsels underwater.
+Before I turned down that sidetrack, I saw a hawk take off.
+By the time I got the camera in play, it was a ways off and flying away from me.
+It turned out to be my second-only Marsh Hawk.
 Both times they were flying away from me.
-You can Identify them by the white band across the top of their tail feathers.
-In between the Pelican images you'll see a couple images of another raptor on a telephone pole, and a nest on a platform.
-As I approached the nest, it flew away, and as I kept trying to get closer, it flew to another pole further away.
-At this point I was on a two-rut, single-width trail and it was getting muddier as I continued.
-When the car bottomed out I stopped, backed up a little until I could back into a Farm road and turn around.
-I stopped there and got out in an effort to make a few images of that distant raptor and the nest.
-It was backlit, so I couldn't tell the coloring.
-It wasn't until today when I edited these images that I found out it was a Golden Eagle, not a Baldy.
+You can identify them by the white band across the top of their tail feathers.
+Between the Pelican images, you'll see a couple of images of another raptor on a telephone pole and a nest on a platform.
+As I approached the nest, it flew away, and as I kept trying to get closer, it passed to another pole further away.
+At this point, I was on a two-rut, single-width trail, and it was getting muddier as I continued.
+When the car bottomed out, I stopped, backed up a little until I could back into a Farm road, and turned around.
+I stopped there and got out to make a few images of that distant raptor and the nest.
+It was backlit, so that I couldn't tell the coloring.
+When I edited these images, it wasn't until today that I found out it was a Golden Eagle, not a Baldy.
 Had I known that then, I'd have walked to as close a point as I could and captured more of it.
 Sigh! 😞 Still, my first ever Golden Eagle.
 YAY!
-The next two images are maps of my path at the lake.
+The following two images are maps of my path at the lake.

-The next morning was a drag - until I came out of that mountain pass and saw Shasta with a hat. 😊
+The following day was a drag - until I came out of that mountain pass and saw Shasta with a hat. 😊